Roomify/rfa-docker/README.md

 ### Building with Docker compose

 - Ensure you have Docker and Docker compose installed.
 See [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install/) to get started.
-If you are using Mac you will probably need to install [boot2docker](http://boot2docker.io/)
 - Build the Dockerfile:

 ```